-16. Bartholomew's Half-Inch Maps of England and Wales 1903
+15. Bartholomew's Half-Inch Maps of England and Wales 1903

 - a.
 Date.
 This map was published in 1903. - b.
 Relevance.
 The map was made for sale to the public, particularly for tourists and cyclists, and so is unlikely to show routes that the public could not use.
 It has a key in which different types of route are distinguished. - c.
 Archive.
-An original of Sheet 17 (Shropshire) is held by the National Library of Scotland (NLS) and can be viewed via http://maps.nls.uk/series/bart_half_england.html. - d.
+An original of Sheet 17 (Shropshire) is held by the National Library of Scotland (NLS) and can be viewed via http://maps.nls.uk/series/bart half-england.html.

+d.
 Meaning.
-The application route is shown as an 'indifferent' road.
-It is classified as a route unsuitable for cyclists and is shown to have a higher status than bridleway or footpath.
+The application route is shown as a 'secondary good' road.
+It is classified as a route suitable for cyclists and is shown to have a higher status than a bridleway or footpath and is depicted in the same manner as roads, with which it joins, which today are adopted.